-Hypertherm's past efforts...
+Hypertherm's historic efforts...
 (Job Rotation Evaluator)

-- In 2018, Hypertherm began looking for a system to better evaluate and manage it's ergo-risk data. - Ergo hazards were known to exist, but there was no clarity on relative risk and how to prioritize improvement actions.
+- In 2018, Hypertherm began looking for a system to better manage and prioritize it's ergo-risk data. - Ergo hazards were known to exist, but there was no clarity on relative risk and how to prioritize improvement actions.
 In addition, job rotations were based on observations and were not data-driven.

-A new software tool was tried to better understand where the ergo-risks and rank them relative to severity.
+A new software tool was tried to better understand where the ergo-risks were and rank them relative to severity.
 This was intended to generate better, more specific, ergo-hazard data and to set up job rotations accordingly.